qianlongding/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/pallet-defect-detection/how-to-integrate-balluff-sdk.md

 ### Step 5: Run a test pipeline and dump the camera output into a file in the /tmp directory

-Note down serial of the balluff camera and update `<balluff-camera-serial>` in the following command
+Note down serial number of the balluff camera and update `<balluff-camera-serial>` in the following command
 ```bash
 docker exec -it dlstreamer-pipeline-server bash
 $ gst-launch-1.0 gencamsrc serial=<balluff-camera-serial> pixel-format=bayerrggb name=source ! bayer2rgb ! videoscale ! video/x-raw, width=1920,height=1080 ! videoconvert ! queue ! jpegenc ! avimux ! filesink location=/tmp/gencam_balluff_output.avi